Spiritual, Moral, Social and Cultural Development

 The Department for Education have recently reinforced that ‘pupils need knowledge that will enable them to make informed decisions about their wellbeing, health and relationships and to build their self-efficacy.’

-At William Murdoch Primary School, we promote SRE when covering work during the ‘Relationships’ and ‘Changing Me’ topics of work.
+At William Murdoch Primary School, we promote RSE when covering work during the ‘Relationships’ and ‘Changing Me’ topics of work.
 This helps to develop children’s self-esteem, how to develop caring and healthy relationships and how to develop assertiveness skills in keeping themselves valued, safe and respected.
-Teaching of SRE puts in place the building blocks needed for positive and safe relationships of all kinds including looking at the family unit and different types of families, friendships and how to treat each other with kindness.
-The teaching of SRE will be taught in an age appropriate way which meets the needs of all the pupils of the school.
+Teaching of RSE puts in place the building blocks needed for positive and safe relationships of all kinds including looking at the family unit and different types of families, friendships and how to treat each other with kindness.
+The teaching of RSE will be taught in an age appropriate way which meets the needs of all the pupils of the school.

-Moral development
+Moral Development

-PSHE lessons - SEAL/Jigsaw schemes of work
+PSHE lessons- SEAL/Jigsaw schemes of work

 Pupil’s high expectations of themselves

-School rules displayed around the school and class charters
+School Expectations displayed around the school

 Special visitor assemblies e.g. police service